 Proverbs 31-30 says: "Charm is deceptive, and beauty is fleeting..."

-When you learn to distinguish the difference between inner beauty and outer beauty, you strike gold.
-And yet, day in and day out, you choose those piercing spines; the charm and the beauty of the prickly cactus.
+When you learn to distinguish the difference between inner beauty and charm, you strike gold.

 You get stung by the temptation and blinded by the eye.

-You, dearest men, make your beds and pick your poison.
-Then you have the audacity to categorize ALL women as "crazy".
+Oh dearest men, you make your beds and you pick your poison.
+Then you have the audacity to categorize all women as "crazy".